 Hazards and Risks

-We want you to have a safe and enjoyable visit, so it’s important to be aware of potential hazards in the area, stay up to date with weather conditions and relevant travel advisories, and be prepared for anything.
+We want you to have a safe and enjoyable visit, so it’s important to understand the potential hazards in the area, stay up to date with weather conditions and travel advisories, and come prepared for changing conditions.
+Knowing the risks and how to stay safe is an important part of planning your visit.

-Here’s an overview of natural hazards and safety information to keep in mind when visiting the Fiordland National Park.
+Here’s an overview of the natural hazards and safety actions to keep in mind when visiting Fiordland.

 Severe weather events